Maybe you’ve just given birth and you’re wondering how on earth you could ever have sex again?

-Feeling ‘different’, or experiencing some discomfort can be quite common, and might just be part of the normal transition after birth.
-If you still experience pain during intercourse that isn’t resolved with adequate lubricant, after 6-8 weeks, however, it might be time to have another check-up.
+After 6-8 weeks, however, if you still experience pain during intercourse that isn’t resolved with adequate lubricant, it might be time to have another check-up.

-It isn’t uncommon for women to feel touched out, uninterested and too exhausted to really enjoy intercourse.
 The role of a new mother is a very busy one.
+It isn’t uncommon for women to feel touched out, uninterested and really too exhausted to enjoy intercourse.

-While sex after birth can be different, it shouldn’t cause ongoing pain.
-If you’re experiencing vulvar pain, vaginal pain, ongoing cramping, pelvic floor discomfort or you have any other concerns, you might want to see a pelvic specialist and inquire about pelvic physiotherapy.
+Although sex after birth can be different, it shouldn’t cause ongoing pain.
+If you’re experiencing vulvar pain, vaginal pain, ongoing cramping or pelvic floor discomfort, or you have any other concerns, you might want to see a pelvic specialist and inquire about pelvic physiotherapy.